santiakov888/Changing_Texture/README.md

 ## Experimentation:

-We experimented with (two*) different loss functions to incorporate spatio-temporal features.
+We experimented with two different loss functions to incorporate spatio-temporal features.
+The first loss function only incorporates horizontal and vertical spatial consintecies to the Gram Loss function.
+The second loss function adds rotational loss terms to the our first loss function.
 Figure 2 below shows the results from our experimentation.
 The leftmost video shows the original video, the next video is the rendered video by [1], next video shows result from first loss, and last video shows video from second loss.